 - All utility data is backed up to the cloud, as well as two additional data centers to ensure data integrity, security, and retrieval

-This project will utilize Sensus, a leading provider of utility infrastructure systems and metering product technologies.
-Performance Services will also implement Sensus FlexNet AMI, which utilizes a powerful, long-range radio system to transmit water data.
-This communication network will interface seamlessly with the City of Jacksonville's existing water customers and the utility billing system.
-The network will capture meter operating data in real-time and help the City reduce non-revenue water loss.
+This project utilizes Sensus, a leading provider of utility infrastructure systems and metering product technologies.
+Performance Services also implemented Sensus FlexNet AMI, which utilizes a powerful, long-range radio system to transmit water data.
+This communication network interfaces seamlessly with the City of Jacksonville’s existing water customers and the utility billing system.
+The network captures meter operating data in real-time and helps the City reduce non-revenue water loss.

-Once the network is online, City of Jacksonville residents will have access to a customer portal, providing direct access to their water consumption data.
-It will allow them to easily view, understand, and manage their water usage.
+City of Jacksonville residents also has access to a customer portal, providing direct access to their water consumption data.
+It allows for greater visibility and management of their water usage.